fenrir-github/acme-haproxy/README.md

 # acme-haproxy docker

-By default, certificates are in staging mode to avoid quota outaged, remove or rename the file `/path/to/certificates/STAGING.readme` in order to issue well know certificates
+By default, certificates are in staging mode to avoid quota outaged, remove or rename the file `/path/to/certificates/STAGING.readme` in order to issue well-known certificates

 1-Create folders for volumes: